tmfg/digitraffic-actions/README.md

 Required parameters:
 * `mirror-repo` defines to which repo to mirror content.
-* `secrets.SSH_PRIVATE_KEY` private key is used to authenticate to the mirror repository.
+* `ssh-private-key` private key is used to authenticate to the mirror repository.

 Remember to add the public keypair as a deploy key to the mirror repository